m7shapan/mathi/readme.md

 # mathi
-mathi going to be a wrapxer for golang [math](https://golang.org/pkg/math) package but it going to accept or return int64 instead of float64
+mathi going to be a wrapper for golang [math](https://golang.org/pkg/math) package but it going to accept or return int64 instead of float64

 ## supported math func
 - [x] Abs